benja263/sticky_hdp_hmm_var/README.md

 ##sticky-HDP-HMM-Vector Autoregression
 A python implementation of the sticky-HDP-HMM-VAR model[1].
-For a fast implementation of stable HMM algorithms[2] some functions were implemented in C++.
+For a fast implementation of stable HMM algorithms[2], some functions were implemented in C++.

 ## The algorithm in a nutshell
 The sticky-HDP-HMM-VAR is a Bayesian non-parametric machine learning algorithm that models complex non-linear dynamical phenomena by conditionally switching between linear-dynamical systems (SLDS).
 Each different linear dynamical mode is called an SLDS mode.
 Vector Autoregression is a special SLDS case in which each observation is modeled as a linear function of the previous observations.
 A Hidden Markov Model (HMM) governs the switching between SLDS modes such that each SLDS mode has a corresponding  HMM state.
-A nonparametric Bayesian approach utilizes a hierarchical Dirichlet process (HDP) such that the number of HMM states can be inferred from the data.
+A non-parametric Bayesian approach utilizes a hierarchical Dirichlet process (HDP) such that the number of HMM states can be inferred from the data.
 The model is called sticky as a bias is introduced towards the self-transition probability of each state increasing state persistence.
 For a proper explanation, see [1]

 The VAR equation is given by: